 A restrictive covenant must carefully balance the right of the employer to protect its legitimate interest and the right of the employee to use their skills for the benefit of themselves and the public.

-Equally, employees should also seek advice on the enforceability of restrictive covenants as such clauses can severely limit their options post termination if they are enforceable, and there are potentially expensive consequences to breaching a valid restrictive covenant.
+Equally, employees should also seek advice on the enforceability of restrictive covenants as such clauses can severely limit their options post termination if they are enforceable, and there are potentially serious and expensive consequences to breaching a valid restrictive covenant.

 Posted on 09/11/2016 in Legal UpdatesBack to Knowledge